 General and administrative expenses were \$217k lower than the comparative period.
-Within G&A expenses, and as shown in more detail in note 4 to the interim financial statements, we achieved cost reductions in most expense categories compared to the first half of 2020, with the exception of business development costs and other G&A. Business development costs were higher in the first half of 2021 as a result of transactional activity during the period, including the acquisition of GFPI and the divestment of Coro Europe.
+Within G&A expenses, and as shown in more detail in note 4 below, we achieved cost reductions in most expense categories compared to the first half of 2020, with the exception of business development costs and other G&A. Business development costs were higher in the first half of 2021 as a result of transactional activity during the period, including the acquisition of GEPL and the divestment of Coro Europe.
 We expect these costs to moderate in the second half of the year, though they will remain activity driven.
-Other G&A increased due to higher prevailing insurance costs in 2021
+Other G&A increased due to higher prevailing insurance costs in 2021.